hengfeiyang/devhelper/DESIGN.md

 ### Supporting Models
 - `UnitCategory` and `UnitData` for unit conversions
 - `JSONMode` for JSON operations
+- `SQLMode` for SQL formatting operations
+- `HTMLMode` for HTML formatting operations
 - `Base64Tab` for encoding modes
+- `JWTTab` and `JWTAlgorithm` for JWT operations
 - `UUIDVersion` and `UUIDFormat` for UUID options
 - `URLTab` for URL tool modes
 - `IPLocationInfo` and `BaiduIPInfo` for IP geolocation data